MCCORRY'S MEMOIRS

 Eighth image cluster.

 Bottom image is the view of the main road as it passes Evie's front yard.
 The gravel road lowest in low-right quadrant of image was Peter's driveway, and the sandier roadway above it in image led to the Douglastown baseball park, a wide, grassy field where we had our school Olympics in 1976, and the entry to a vast array of nature trails, including my favourite of those that my grandmother and I discovered, in, I think, 1975.
-Further back in image, in image's right half, are houses of Kelly Drive, another of the roads perpendicular to King George Highway.
+Further back in image, in image's right half, are houses of Kelly Drive, another of the roads perpendicular to main Douglastown road.
 Kevin MacD. lived some substantial distance up Kelly Drive, far out of the range of his image.
-Douglastown Cemetery was on the left side of road between the two cars in this image.
-Far in the distance is the village limit of Douglastown, as King George Highway proceeds along to pass through Nordin on its way to Newcastle.
+Douglastown Cemetery was on the left side of main road between the two cars in this image.
+Far in the distance is the village limit of Douglastown, as main Douglastown road becomes King George Highway, which proceeds along to pass through Nordin on its way to Newcastle.

 Image cluster nine.

-Image cluster nine shows Nordin as one is passing through it on one's way from Douglastown to Newcastle on King George Highway, the main road to Nordin as it was to Douglastown.
+Image cluster nine shows Nordin as one is passing through it on one's way from Douglastown to Newcastle via King George Highway.
 In first image from top is Nordin Esso approached from a dip in the road.
 Second image from top is a view of some of the homes of Nordin.
 Houses and one mobile home.
 Far in the distance is a brick smoke stack at French Fort Cove, where Nordin ends and Newcastle begins.
 In bottom image, King George Highway is approaching the driveway and parking lot to French Fort Cove Restaurant, on left side of road.
 My parents and I ate lunch at French Fort Cove Restaurant in the afternoon on Monday, 16 February, 1976, after I had watched the Flintstones episode, "Bedrock Rodeo Roundup", that day from 12:30 P.M. to 1 P.M..
 Past brick smoke stack, the King George Highway dipped as it passed the gorgeous French Fort Cove, which looked like a sight from The Beachcombers or Adventures in Rainbow Country, in advance of reaching the Newcastle town limit.

 Image cluster ten.